jeisen0105/Cyclistic-Case-Study/README.md

 ### Adding columns

-New columns were created to extract granular time data (month, day, year, day-of-week) from the started_at timestamp, and the ride_length column was calculated by finding the difference between the end and start times.
-The unit used and data type for the ride_length column is also converted to minutes and numeric.
+To enable granular time-based analysis, new columns were created by extracting the date, month, day, year, and day of the week from the started_at timestamp.
+Additionally, a ride_length column was calculated as the duration of each trip in minutes, rounded to two decimal places.
+This will allow us to analyze usage patterns over time and compare trip durations.

 ```r
 # Add columns that list the date, month, day, and year of each ride